Description

 The guided walkthrough reveals hints one step at a time.

-Understand how the canary worksObservationI noticed the challenge description explicitly mentions a 4-byte secret value placed between the buffer and the saved return address, which suggested the primary obstacle was a stack canary and that understanding its layout was necessary before attempting any overflow.The 4-byte canary sits between the buffer and the saved return address.
+ObservationThe description mentions a 4-byte secret sitting between the buffer and the saved return address.
+That is a stack canary, and its layout has to be understood before any overflow attempt.The 4-byte canary sits between the buffer and the saved return address.
 Overwriting it without knowing its value triggers abort().Learn more

 A stack canary is a random value placed by the compiler (or in this case, manually by the challenge) just below the saved return address on the stack.
 Before a function returns, the canary value is compared against the original.
 If they differ,